gregkorte/project-templates/README.md

 # How to use:

-Create a repo at Github.
+Create a repo at Github, and copy the ssh URL.

+Run one of the following commands from your terminal and follow the prompts to create the project.

+Enter a name when prompted for a project name.
+The script will append `api` or `client` to the name.

+Paste the ssh link for the Github repo you just created.

+* Note on Tailwind: The project will still have the default index.css.
+If you want to use Tailwind, you will want to get rid of or comment out the default css and uncomment the Tailwind imports.

 ## Django REST framework Project
-Run this command from your terminal and follow the propmts to create the project.

 For Windows:
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/gregkorte/project-templates/main/django_template_win.sh)"